Motor Boat Trip (Beneteau Flyer 7.7)

 The hotel has a number of relaxing lounges, several equipped with fireplaces, as well as expansive terraces where guests can always find a private spot to relax.
 And the restaurant features a handsome vaulted ceiling, though in spring and summer most guests prefer to take their breakfast or dine outdoors on the porch or terrace.

-The Spa offers anti-stress treatments, beauty treatments and body massages.
+The Spa, which is only open to guests of the hotel, offers anti-stress treatments, beauty treatments and body massages.
 All this according to Ayurvedic tradition, traditional massage with stones using a wide range of essential oils.
-You can assist to yoga courses as well.
-The spa is only open for guests.
+You can also attend on of the yoga courses on offer.

 All this with highly qualified staff that take care of your health during your stay at the hotel.